paultofunmi/lumiform-api/README.md

 ```
 - You need to copy .env_sample and rename as .env
-- Set the values of these variables.
+- Set the values of these variables or use the default
+- If you are changing these values, you need to copy the app container and set the value in bash scripts
 ```

 | Name                              | Description                               |